stonne-simulator/stonne-simulator.github.io/ASPLOSTUT.md

 | 10 min      | (Hands-on) OMEGA - A cost model for GNN Dataflows               |Raveesh           |
 | 15 min      | Roadmap for future research/development                         |Manuel E.         |

+## Docker Image
+To follow the tutorial, we have created a docker image which contains both STONNE and OMEGA tools already installed.
+We encourage attendees to download and set up the image before the tutorial.
+To do that, just introduce the next docker command:

+docker run -it franciscomunoz/stonne_omega_img /bin/bash

 ## CODEBASES

 ### STONNE